curv3d/curv/ideas/TensorFlow.md

 Lots of people doing 2D image manipulation using TensorFlow.
 What about 3D solid modelling, where solids are represented by tensor fields?

+Deep Dreaming: generating art using a neural network.
+You train a neural network on images of trees, then run it backwards to generate tree images.
+This is easy and accessible today.

+Deep Curv: generating signed distance fields using a neural network.
+You train a neural network on signed distance fields, then run it backwards.
+Which SDF representations?
+Voxels.
+Curv programs.

+Maybe we can use AI to search for optimized code for generating a Euclidean SDF for a desired shape.